santisoler/dotfiles/README.md

 - `nvim`: contains configuration files for Neovim (and for VIM).
 - `terminator`: configuration for Terminator (terminal emulator with tiling capabilities).
-- `xfce`: a few configurations for the XFCE desktop environment.
-The look and feel of XFCE is changed through the `post_install` script.
 - `zathura`: configurations for the zathura document reader.
 - `zsh`: configurations for the zsh shell.

-Besides, there are a few more files in this repo:

-- `post_install`: post install script for running some small tasks automatically.
-- `manjaro.yml`, `yay.yml` and `flatpak.yml`: YAML files that contain list of
-  packages grouped in categories.
-These files are used as inputs for `select_packages`.
-- `duckduckgo.json`: Custom theme for [](duckduckgo.com)

 ## How to copy the files